alexeysp11/delivery-service-csharp/docs/processes/customer/preprocessorder.md

 - Executed automatically as part of the [makeorder](makeorder.ru.md) process.
 - Backend services involved: [customerbackend](../../backend/customerbackend.ru.md) and [warehousebackend](../../backend/warehousebackend.ru.md).
 - The database has tables [delivery_recipe_cb](../../dbtables/customer/delivery_recipe_cb.md), [delivery_ingredient_cb](../../dbtables/customer/delivery_ingredient_cb.md) and [delivery_menuitem_cb](../../dbtables/customer/delivery_menuitem_cb.md), which contains recipes for each product indicating the required starting products and their quantity/weight/volume.
 Recipes are necessary so that on their basis it is possible to obtain the quantity of initial products required to complete the order.
-     - Data from these tables comes from the database related to the [managerbackend](../../backend/managerbackend.ru.md) service using the replication mechanism
+     - Data from these tables comes from the database related to the [managerbackend](../../backend/managerbackend.ru.md) service using the replication mechanism.
 - The database has a table [delivery_whproduct_whb](../../dbtables/warehouse/customer/delivery_whproduct_whb.md), which stores data on products in the warehouse at the current time.

 ![placing_order_overall](../../img/placing_order_overall.png)